pineapaul/cycorgi/scripts/MIGRATION-README.md

 ## Migration Scripts

+> **Note**: This migration has been completed.
+The scripts below are kept for documentation and future reference.

 ### 1. Backup Script (`backup-risks.js`)
 **Purpose**: Creates a safe backup of the current risks collection before migration.